Get Started

 - View container logs

-- Access to host's terminal in the same window
+- Access to host's and container terminal

-- Search and sort containers by name, status, and image
+- Search containers by name

 FAQ